+How do we feel?
 Emotional intelligence is the ability to understand oneself and others.
 It has several components, including: emotional literacy, intrinsic motivation, optimism, empathy.
-According to research, Lithuanians are the least empathetic people in the world.
-Chopik, W.J., et al., 2017.
+According to research, Lithuanians are the least empathetic people in the world (Chopik, W.J., et al., 2017).
 Emotional intelligence is nurtured and even contagious.
-During the forum, presenters will present practical approaches to the development of emotional intelligence in everyday activities.
+During the forum, we will present practical approaches to the development of emotional intelligence in everyday activities.
 Together, we will create the momentum for better self-knowledge and a positive relationship with those around us.

-Rapid advances in artificial intelligence raise concerns among scientists, politicians and ethics practitioners.
-Helbing D., 2018.
-Ordinary mashine learning programs already are beyond human understanding.
+How do we get along with robots?
+Rapid advances in artificial intelligence raise concerns among scientists, politicians and ethics practitioners (Helbing D., 2018).
+Ordinary machine learning programs already are beyond human understanding.
 Computer learning through its trillions of cycles, in many cases, outstrips human abilities.
-The forum will discuss how this will change our daily lives, the labor market and, most importantly, how the education system must adapt.
+The forum will discuss how this will change our daily lives, the labour market and, most importantly, how the education system must adapt.
 The top-notch expert of Artificial Intelligence will provide practical tools and techniques that can be applied to our day-to-day operations and guidelines to keep abreast of progress.

 Inspired by the "Solution for Lithuania" initiative, the "Student Practice Forum" is born in Kaunas.
 The solutions found during the discussions of this forum will become part of Lithuania's strategic plan and will provide the basis for shaping Lithuania's 2050 vision.
 The Forum aims to introduce students to working in advanced companies, to show the skills needed to succeed in a given field, and to present opportunities for improvement and practice.